bartlomiejkozka/Barkoz-Tempo/README.md

 ### Current Status

-The estimated ELO rating of the engine is currently around **1600**.
+The estimated ELO rating of the engine is currently over **1800**.

 Ranking is estimated by performing tournaments with other chess engines. \
-(For now performing against StockFish with limitedElo to 1320-1600)
+(For now performing against StockFish with limitedElo to 1320-2000)

 ### Development Roadmap